benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 ```
 Give your RPi a chance to reboot, then login via SSH again.
 Run `apt-update` and `apt-upgrade` to make sure everything is updated.

-Go to the `<ip>` URL and you should see the Apache default page runnning.
+Go to the `<ip>` URL and you should see the Apache default page running.
 Suffix the URL with `/nextcloud/` (Ex. `192.168.1.41/nextcloud`) and you should see the NC login page.

 ## 4. Configure NextCloud